Application Runners

 Properties

-| Field | Required | Definition |
+| Field | Required | Description |

 |---|---|---|

-| Rate endpoint | No | A URL to call a custom rate-estimation API.
-Use this to compute cost or quota usage based on your own logic (e.g. grouping by tenant, complex billing rules). |
+| Rate endpoint | No | URL of a custom rate-estimation API to compute cost or quota usage based on your custom logic (e.g. grouping by tenant, complex billing rules). |

-| Truncate prompt endpoint | No | A URL to call your own prompt-truncation API.
-Handy if you implement advanced context-window management (e.g. dynamic summarization) before the actual application call. |
+| Truncate prompt endpoint | No | URL to call your own prompt-truncation API.
+Handy if you implement advanced context-window management (e.g. dynamic summarization) before the actual app call. |

-| Application properties header | No | This setting determines how the apps configuration is handled during a chat completion request.
-If enabled, DIAL will append the apps configuration to the chat completion request headers. |
+| Application properties header | No | This setting determines how the app's configuration is handled during a chat completion request.
+If enabled, DIAL will append the app's configuration to the chat completion request headers. |

-| Playback support | No | Playback allows to simulate a conversation without any engagement with models.
+| Playback support | No | This setting enables Playback.
+Playback allows to simulate a conversation without any engagement with models.
 This allows to review and analyze the conversation flow without invoking any model responses. |

 Parameters